jbmertens/gr_ml/README.md

-# ML in GR
+# Machine Learning in General Relativity

-This repository tracks a list of papers on machine learning applications in general relativity and more general PDE solvers.
+This repository tracks a list of papers on machine learning applications in general relativity and, more generally, some PDE solvers and solution techniques that involve machine learning.

 ## Review Articles